 Bedford is a very small borough located in the state of Pennsylvania.
 With a population of 2,843 people and four associated neighborhoods, Bedford is the 513th largest community in Pennsylvania.
-Bedford has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Bedford has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-The percentage of adults in Bedford who are college-educated is close to the national average for all communities of 21.84%: 18.10% of the adults in Bedford have a bachelor's degree or advanced degree.
+In terms of college education, Bedford is nearly on par with the US average for all cities of 21.84%: 18.10% of adults 25 and older in Bedford have a bachelor's degree or advanced degree.

 The per capita income in Bedford in 2022 was $33,560, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
 This equates to an annual income of $134,240 for a family of four.
 However, Bedford contains both very wealthy and poor people as well.